ahmdaa/ahmdaa/README.md

 I recently graduated 🎓 from Hunter College with a degree in Computer Science 👨‍💻

-I'm currently working on my portfolio and exploring job opportunities.
+**Currently:** working on my portfolio and exploring job opportunities.

 Check out some of my work below!